 Chaumont is a tiny village located in the state of New York.
-With a population of 608 people and just one neighborhood, Chaumont is the 846th largest community in New York.
-Chaumont has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 598 people and just one neighborhood, Chaumont is the 846th largest community in New York.
+Chaumont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Because of many things, Chaumont is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Chaumont really has some of the features that families look for when choosing a good community to raise children.
 Is Chaumont perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Chaumont is a somewhat ethnically-diverse village.
 The people who call Chaumont home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chaumont residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chaumont include German, Irish, French, Italian, and English.
+The greatest number of Chaumont residents report their race to be White, followed by Asian.
+Important ancestries of people in Chaumont include German, Irish, Italian, French, and English.

 The most common language spoken in Chaumont is English.
 Other important languages spoken here include Serbo-Croatian and Arabic.